 There are many different companies that make high quality and resilient ultrasonic sensors that would meet the criteria for out application.
 The group has chosen to go with MaxBotix Inc. because of their readily available datasheets and also an easy to read selection guide to help pick the correct sensor to match the needs.

 One of the main characteristics about the ultrasonic sensor is the width of the beam that the sensor sends out to measure and observe the surroundings.
 Wider beam widths are better to recognize and report for obstacle detection, people detection, collision avoidance, detecting small objects.
 The narrower and smaller the beam width is better used to detect acoustic noise, room mapping and clutter rejection.
 All beam widths can perform these tasks but the more specific the beam width for the application, the better the performance of the ultrasonic sensor will perform.
-The figure below shows how the width of the beam can detect the different sizes of the dowel.
+The figure 21 shows how the width of the beam can detect the different sizes of the dowel.